jakopako/croncert-config/README.md

    1. Final validation against the API

-      Run the following command to validate the new scraper's output against the api.
+      Run the following command to validate the new scraper's output against the concertcloud API.
+Note that the `--dryrun` option is only available since goskyr **v0.5.49**

       ```
       goskyr -c config -s <scraper-name> --dryrun